 The court concluded MP had a duty to ensure Varig preserved ESI because it was Varig’s sole shareholder, selected Varig’s board of directors, and because MP closely monitored Varig’s business operations.
 The case ultimately ended up before New York’s highest court which agreed that MP possessed sufficient control over Varig obligating it to ensure the subsidiary preserved the electronic evidence.
 Pegasus Aviation Inc. v.
 Varig Logistica, 26 NY 3d 543 (2015).

-During discovery, the parties figured out that emails relevant to the case were on another subsidiary’s servers sold by the parent prior to the lawsuit.
-Despite an agreement between the parent company and the purchaser that data on the servers would be preserved and access given to it if necessary, relevant ESI was lost.
+During discovery, the parties figured out that email relevant to the case were on another subsidiary’s servers sold by the parent prior to the lawsuit.
+Despite an agreement between the parent company and the purchaser to preserve data, relevant ESI was lost.

 The court determined that even with an agreement with the buyer to preserve the information, neither the subsidiary nor its parent took reasonable steps to preserve the information despite knowing a lawsuit was likely.
 The court further concluded that spoliation sanctions were likely appropriate.

 Similarly, in Illumina Cambridge Ltd. v.
 Complete Genomics, Inc., Case No. 19-mc-80215-WHO (TSH) (N.D.
 Cal.
 Feb.
 19, 2020), the court found related companies had a duty to preserve ESI because, among other reasons, they had shared access to network servers and databases.

 A company may be obligated to produce documents held by another company if the company in possession of the documents is the “alter ego” of the other (a company controlled by and set up as a front for another company).